 According to U.S. News and J.D Power, the 2018 BMW 5 Series holds an impressive 4.5/5 star rating for reliability, far better than most vehicles in its class.

-BMW has produced a number of models that can be classified as a 5 Series, making it difficult to pinpoint common problems.
-That being said, many of the issues with the 5 Series occur on older models that were produced before 2010.
+BMW has produced several models that can be classified as a 5 Series, making it difficult to pinpoint common problems.
+Many of the issues with the 5 Series occur on older models that were produced before 2010.
 Recent models like the 530i and 550 have very few common problems.